Vaida12345/Swift-Manim/Sources/Manim/Documentation.docc/Setup.md

 ```sh
 Using Python 3.13.7 (main, Aug 14 2025, 11:12:11) [Clang 17.0.0 (clang-1700.3.19.1)]
 ```
-If it runs into errors, you specify the python `dylib` path using ``ConfigurationProxy/pythonLibraryPath``.
+If it runs into errors, you need to specify a python `dylib` path using ``ConfigurationProxy/pythonLibraryPath``.

 ```swift
 try await withManim {